CodeYourFuture/CYF-Workshops/git-day-1/README.md

 1. Locate the **Source Control** tab in VSCode.

+TODO: This image appears to be missing in the rendered page?
 ![vscode-sidebar-source-control](vscode-sidebar-source-control.png)

 2. Go to the Changes section and click on the file you changed - this should now show the changes for the file.